triflicacid/cs-UglyLang/Doc/Types.md

 **Compound Types**
 - `a[]`.
 Represents a list of type `a`.
 	- Property `.MemberType: TYPE` contains the type of the members (`a`).
+	- A list of any type may be referenced using `@LIST`.
 - `MAP[a]`.
 Represents a map between `STRING` keys and values of type `a`.
 	- Property `.ValueType: TYPE` contains the type of the values (`a`).
+	- A map of any type may be referenced using `@MAP`.
 - `NAMESPACE`.
 Represents a collection of symbols.
 Primarily used when importing a file.
 	- It **cannot** be constructed.
 	- It contains symbols which can be accessed as properties.